Skip to content

 • private archives that need backup and export options

 Journals and memory archives are personal.
-Lifebook stores your data in a local data file and includes backup, restore, and export tools in Settings.
-You can also export readable documents as Word, PDF, HTML, or plain text from Import and Export.
+Lifebook keeps your entries on your device and includes backup, restore, and document export tools.
+You can create backups in Settings and export readable Word, PDF, HTML, or text documents from Import and Export.

 Local storage gives you control, and it also means backups matter.
-Keep a current backup of your Lifebook data file if the archive is important to you.
+Keep a current Lifebook backup if the archive is important to you.
+See the Privacy Policy for details about local storage, dictation, optional downloads, and manual website analytics.

 The free trial has no time limit and lets you create up to 50 entries.
 Upgrade when you are ready to keep building without the entry limit.